Nick314159/LMPEP/develop/bini.md

 \verbatim
 SUBROUTINES AND FUNCTIONS

- CNVEX:  Computes the convex hull
+ CNVEX  :  Computes the convex hull
  CMERGE :  Used by CNVEX
  LEFT   :  Used by CMERGE
- RIGHT:  Used by CMERGE
+ RIGHT  :  Used by CMERGE
- CTEST:  Convexity test, Used by CMERGE
+ CTEST  :  Convexity test, Used by CMERGE
 \endverbatim

 \see